Is It Worth Investing In Solana?

 That is a staggering 88% increase in about two weeks.
 But the bull run didn’t end there.

 At the start of May, SOL was trading at more than $49.
 It slightly dropped to $43 a week later and $41 on May 13th.
-Then just as price experts expected a further downtrend, Solana started shooting again, and at around mid-May, it achieved its current all-time high price of $58.30, according to CoinMarketCap.
+Then just as price experts expected a further downtrend, Solana started shooting again, and at around mid-May, it reached a price of $58.30.

 The market-wide bull run that started in January 2021 started signing out towards the end of most, and most cryptos lost their value.
 Solana was not spared.
-After achieving its ATH price, the token dropped to as low as $24.69 on May 23rd 2021.
+The token dropped to as low as $24.69 on May 23rd 2021.

 Check Out: Why Solana Is Going To Explode